vsex7/OCR-Translator/docs/developer-guide.md

 2. Use the provided spec file:
    ```
-   pyinstaller OCRTranslator.spec
+   pyinstaller GameChangingTranslator.spec
    ```

-3. The executable will be in the `dist/OCRTranslator` directory
+3. The executable will be in the `dist/GameChangingTranslator` directory

 ### Using cx_Freeze